 Common Conditions Linked to CFS

+NOTE: If you have PTSD that leads to insomnia and chronic fatigue, the VA can grant an additional rating for CFS as a secondary condition.
 Applying for a secondary service connection recognizes how intertwined conditions can impact a veteran’s life.
-For example, if a veteran has PTSD that leads to insomnia and chronic fatigue, the VA can grant an additional rating for CFS as a secondary condition.

 Support and Resources for Securing a CFS VA Rating

-Navigating the VA claims process can be challenging, especially if your case is complex or involves an appeal.
-A VA-accredited attorney can make a significant difference by helping you gather evidence, prepare your claim, and advocate on your behalf.
-This is particularly beneficial if you’re seeking a rating increase, filing for Total Disability based on Individual Unemployability (TDIU), or challenging a denied claim.
+Navigating the VA claims process can be challenging, especially for complex cases or appeals.
+A VA-accredited attorney can help you gather evidence, prepare your claim, and advocate on your behalf to secure the benefits you deserve.

 Were You Underrated?